Growth hormone deficiency - children

-A physical examination, including weight, height, and body proportions, will show signs of slowed growth rate.
+A physical exam, including weight, height, and body proportions, will show signs of slowed growth.
 The child will not follow the normal growth curves.

-Hand x-ray can determine bone age.
+A hand x-ray can determine bone age.
 Normally, the size and shape of bones change as a person grows.
-These changes can be seen on an x-ray and usually follow a pattern as a child grows older.
+These changes can be seen on an x-ray and they usually follow a pattern as a child grows older.

-Testing is usually done after the pediatrician has looked into other causes of poor growth.
+Testing is most often done after the pediatrician has looked into other causes of poor growth.
 Tests that may be done include:

 Treatment involves growth hormone shots (injections) given at home.
-The shots are usually given once a day.
+The shots are most often given once a day.
 Older children can often learn how to give themselves the shot.

-Treatment with growth hormone is long-term, often several years.
-During this time, the child needs to be seen regularly by the doctor to ensure treatment is working and to change the dosage of the medicine if needed.
+Treatment with growth hormone is long-term, often lasting for several years.
+During this time, the child needs to be seen regularly by the health care provider to ensure the treatment is working.
+If needed, the provider will change the dosage of the medicine.

 Serious side effects of growth hormone treatment are rare.
 Common side effects include: